 Regulatory

-During his pupillage, Tom completed a secondment with the British Horseracing Authority, and looks forward to developing his experience in sports regulation.
+Tom's practice is diversifying into other areas of professional regulation; during his pupillage, Tom completed a secondment with the British Horseracing Authority, and looks forward to developing his experience in sports regulation.

 Inquests, Inquiries and Public Law